A Happy Plant Family

 In the endocannabinoid system, there are endogenous cannabinoids (compounds made by the body), cannabinoid receptors (to be matched with the cannabinoids), and enzymes (to break down the waste once the job is done).
 Interestingly

 enough, the plant cannabinoid compounds also match the receptors of the body,

 working with the system to assist with the work that it does.

 CBD is believed to link up to the CB2 receptors of the ECS which are found throughout the peripheral nervous system, organs and immune cells.

 Present in the nervous system, connective tissues, and others organs.

 Present in the immune system.
-Activating these endocannabinoid receptors by ingesting CBD helps normalize and regulate physiological processes like appetite, mood and so much more.
+Activating these endocannabinoid receptors by ingesting CBD may assist physiological processes like appetite, mood and so much more.